-If you exfoliate your face, only exfoliate at night, never in the morning or during the day (and that includes using facial scrubs, peels, acid toners, and facial masks).
+If you are doing any type of facial exfoliation, only exfoliate at night, never in the morning or during the day (and that includes using facial scrubs, peels, acid toners, and facial masks).
 If you go for facials, always schedule them for the end of the day or evening, never in the morning).

-The reason why you don’t want to do any deep cleansing or exfoliation during the day is because the dead skin cells on the surface of your skin could very well be an extra protective barrier, protecting you from sun damaged and hyperpigmentation.
-The last thing you want to do is expose newly exfoliated skin to the sun, that’s just inviting inflammation and discolouration.
+The reason why you don’t want to do any deep cleansing or exfoliation during the day is because the dead skin cells on the surface of your skin could very well be an extra protective barrier, protecting your skin from sun damaged and hyperpigmentation.
+The last thing you want to do is expose newly exfoliated skin to the sun, that’s just inviting inflammation, dark patches, and discolouration.

 Stay away from medications & skin care products that cause photosensitivity

-Ingredients in your skin care products and medications can make your skin extremely sensitive to the sun (photosensitive), and can cause hyperpigmentation.
+Ingredients in your skin care products and medications can make your skin extremely sensitive to the sun (photosensitive), which can make you prone to hyperpigmentation.

 Make sure to check with your pharmacist/chemist to make sure any medications you’re taking (including birth control pills and antibiotics) aren’t causing photosensitivity.

-Also, ingredients in skin care products can cause photosensitivity and hyperpigmentation, including:
+Ingredients in skin care products can cause photosensitivity, leading to hyperpigmentation:

 - Alpha Hydroxy Acids / AHAs (glycolic acid, lactic acid, citric acid, etc.)

 - Benzoyl Peroxide

-As you can see, many of these ingredients in skin care products are used to exfoliate your skin and fade hyperpigmentation, but unfortunately they can cause it as well!
+As you can see, many of these ingredients in skin care products are used to exfoliate your skin and fade hyperpigmentation, but unfortunately they can make you prone to hyperpigmentation as well!

 If you want to get rid of hyperpigmentation, and prevent it from coming back – I recommend staying away from these ingredients completely, or, use them at time of year when the sun isn’t strong.

-If you must use skin care products with these ingredients, and you have hyperpigmentation; then only use them at night (never during the day).
+If you must use skin care products with these ingredients, and you have hyperpigmentation; only use them at night (never during the day).
 And, make sure to use a broad spectrum sunscreen to protect your skin during the day.
 Re-applying sunscreen is also important because sun protection wears off after a few hours (for re-applying sunscreen on the go and over makeup, I like using a mineral sunscreen powder).